Dr. Theo Gavrielides

 Founder & Director

-Professor Gavrielides is also a Trustee of the Anne Frank Trust , an Advisory Board Member of the Institute for Diversity Research, Inclusivity, Communities and Society (IDRICS), Buckinghamshire New University, and a Member of the Scrutiny and Involvement Panel of the Crown Prosecution Service (London).
+Professor Gavrielides is a Trustee of the Anne Frank Trust, an Advisory Board Member of the Institute for Diversity Research, Inclusivity, Communities and Society (IDRICS) and a Member of the Scrutiny and Involvement Panel of the Crown Prosecution Service (London).

 Dr. Gavrielides obtained a Doctorate in Law from the London School of Economics and Political Science (PhD, 2005) and a Masters in Human Rights Law from Nottingham University (LL.M in Human Rights Law, 2000).
 He graduated from the Faculty of Laws of the National University of Athens and practised law at Gavrielides & Co.

-Dr. Gavrielides has published extensively in academic journals.
+Dr. Gavrielides has published extensively on social justice issues, restorative justice, equality and race equality, human rights and youth justice.
 His 2007 book “Restorative Justice Theory and Practice” was published by the European Institute for Crime Prevention and Control affiliated with the United Nations (HEUNI) .
 His 2012 book "Rights and Restoration within Youth Justice" was published by de Sitter Publications while the 2013 Reconstructing Restorative Justice Philosophy is due to be published by Ashgate.

 Gavrielides, T. (2012).
 Waves of Healing: Using Restorative with Street Group Violence, IARS Publications: London.
 ISBN 978-1-907641-10